100 old Leopard tanks to be restored for Ukraine

 The decision was announced as new German Defence Minister Boris Pistorius visited Kyiv where he met President Volodymyr Zelensky and his counterpart, Oleksii Reznikov.

-Reznikov tweeted a picture of him and Pistorius posing with a scale model Leopard in a display case, writing: “The ‘first’ Leopard 2 has arrived in Kyiv.”
+Mr Reznikov tweeted a picture of him and Mr Pistorius posing with a scale model Leopard in a display case, writing: “The ‘first’ Leopard 2 has arrived in Kyiv.”

 Denmark, Germany and the Netherlands said their Leopard 1 initiative was open to further partners, adding Belgium had shown “initial interest to participate”.

-Earlier, the head of German arms maker Rheinmetall said it would send Ukraine 20-25 Leopards this year, with the rest of the 88 Leopard 1 tanks it owns in total to be sent next year.
+Earlier, the head of German arms maker Rheinmetall said it would send Ukraine 20-25 Leopards this year, with the rest of the 88 Leopard 1 tanks it owns in total to be sent in 2024.

-The move follows the German government’s decision last month, amid mounting international pressure, to deliver more modern Leopard 2 battle tanks from army stocks.
+The move follows the German government’s decision in January, amid mounting international pressure, to deliver more modern Leopard 2 battle tanks from army stocks.

 Comment on this story